Universal energy-space localization and stable quantum phases against time-dependent perturbations: Introduction

-In this work, we identify one such property called \textit{energy-space localization}.
-For an initial eigenstate evolving under a generic time-dependent Hamiltonian $H(t)$, it will become a superposition of instantaneous eigenstates and spread in the instantaneous energy space.
-If $H(t)$ is $q$-local (not necessarily geometrically local) and has a bounded local norm, by estimating the growth of all $k$-th moments of $H(t)$, we can rigorously prove that the spreading is exponentially localized in an energy window near the initial energy, with a width roughly being the total variation of $H(t)$.
-This result consistently reduces to classical mechanics in the thermodynamic limit.
+Therefore, it is fundamentally important to ask: \textit{are there any systems that do possess provable stability against generic time-dependent perturbations}?
+In this work, we identify one property called \textit{energy-space localization} that survives under generic time-dependent perturbations, and can be used as a guide to search for dynamically stable models.
+For an initial eigenstate that evolves under a generic time-dependent Hamiltonian $H(t)$, it will become a superposition of instantaneous eigenstates and spread in the instantaneous energy space.
+If $H(t)$ is $q$-local (not necessarily geometrically local) and has a bounded local norm, we can rigorously prove that the spreading is exponentially localized in an energy window near the initial energy, with a width roughly being the total variation of $H(t)$, which is consistent with intuitions from classical mechanics.
 In addition, all the bounds we obtain are invariant under monotonic rescaling of $t$.
-This indicates that the far region in the spectrum remains inaccessible through evolution under perturbations with small total variation, even if the perturbation changes rapidly or slowly and the evolution time is arbitrarily short or long.
+This indicates that the far region of the spectrum remains inaccessible for all times to quantum evolution $H(t)$ with small total variation, regardless of how rapidly or slowly the $H(t)$ varies.

-However, energy-space localization alone may not always give rise to any additional non-trivial properties of the system, since it holds ubiquitously in most $q$-local Hamiltonians $H(t)$.
+Since energy-space localization will be shown to hold ubiquitously for physical $q$-local Hamiltonians $H(t)$, itself alone may not necessarily yield additional non-trivial properties of the system.
 Indeed, according to the eigenstate thermalization hypothesis (ETH)~\cite{deutsch1991quantum,srednicki1994chaos,rigol2008thermalization,nandkishore2015many,deutsch2018eigenstate}, a state localized at one single energy level of a generic Hamiltonian can behave like a thermal ensemble.
-Thus, localization in an energy window alone does not prevent a state from being thermalized in generic systems.
+Thus, localization in an energy window alone does not prevent states from thermalization or ergodicity in generic systems.
+On the other hand, systems that can break ergodicity are highly nontrivial, especially when such breaking persists under generic perturbations.
+This stability is indeed the property of some exotic phenomena such as MBL~\cite{RevModPhys.91.021001-MBL} and pretheramlization~\cite{abanin2017effective,else2017prethermal}.
+However, these existing models and theoretical proofs are not applicable to generic time-dependent perturbations, and it is likely that they are no longer stable in this scenario.
+As we will prove that energy-space localization can survive under generic time-dependent perturbations for an arbitrarily long time, could it uncover new stability?
+How could stability emerge beyond energy space?